You Earned a Ticket!

 All students with severe disabilities enrolled in special education to attend summer school.

 The next two lessons explain the sources of school funding in California and the role played by Prop.
-13 in thoroughly upending the state’s education system.
+13, which thoroughly upended the state’s education system.

 Quiz